 Allured by various Instagram posts, the little French town of Colmar definitely made it to my bucket list.
 For one thing, it looks darn pretty.
 For the other thing, its architecture is a pleasant reminder of the old houses back home in Shillong.
-Finally, while on a car trip to the Black Forest in Germany (there will be a separate post on this), we decided to drive down to Colmar as well.
+Finally, while on a car trip to the Black Forest in Germany (click here to know more about it), we decided to drive down to Colmar as well.

 What did we do?